-The William D. Ford Federal Direct Student Loan Program, sponsored by the U.S. Department of Education, offers low interest rates, easy repayment terms, and is geared toward those entering or re-entering the workforce.
+The William D. Ford Federal Direct Student Loan Program is a federal student loan program, sponsored by the U.S. Department of Education, that offers low interest rates and easy repayment terms.
 The loan is not credit based and only requires that students meet specific eligibility requirements.
 All students must file a Free Application for Federal Student Aid (FAFSA) in order for the Office of Financial Aid to determine eligibility for a Federal Direct Loan.
 Depending on enrollment status, FAFSA results, cost of attendance, and other factors, an amount and type of Federal Direct Loan (Subsidized or Unsubsidized) will be offered to eligible students.
 The federal government is the lender for student or parent loans received through the Federal Direct Loan Program.

-The Department of Education developed a process that all Federal Direct Loan borrowers (subsidized, unsubsidized, graduate PLUS, and parent PLUS loans) are encouraged to complete each year called the Annual Student Loan Acknowledgement (ASLA).
-The ASLA (formerly known as the Informed Borrowing Confirmation process) is intended to better assist borrowers in understanding the financial responsibility of funding their education and provide current information on a borrower's cumulative loan balance.
-As part of the Master Promissory Note (MPN) confirmation process, the ASLA allows student and parent borrowers to view how much they currently owe in federal student loans, and to acknowledge that they have seen these amounts before borrowing new loans each award year.
-The ASLA can be completed online at studentaid.gov/asla and becomes available in April each year.
+The Department of Education developed a process that all Federal Direct Loan borrowers (subsidized, unsubsidized, and PLUS) are encouraged to complete each year called the Annual Student Loan Acknowledgement (ASLA).
+The ASLA is intended to better assist borrowers in understanding the financial responsibility of funding their education and provide current information on a borrower's cumulative loan balance.
+As part of the Master

-Public Law 112-74 amended the Higher Education Act (HEA) to temporarily eliminate the interest subsidy provided on Direct Subsidized Loans during the six-month grace period provided to students when they are no longer enrolled on at least a half-time basis.
-This change was effective for new Direct Loans for which the first disbursement was made on or after July 1, 2012, and before July 1, 2014.
-The federal government will continue to pay interest that accrues on the Direct Subsidized Loans during in-school and other eligible deferment periods.
+Promissory Note (MPN) confirmation process, the ASLA allows student and parent borrowers to view how much they currently owe in federal student loans, and to acknowledge that they have seen these amounts before borrowing new loans each award year.
+The ASLA can be completed online and becomes available in April each year.

+The federal government will pay interest that accrues on the Direct Subsidized Loan while enrolled in school at least half-time, for the first six months after you leave school (referred to as a grace period), and during a period of deferment (a postponement of loan payments).
 The federal government does not pay interest on Direct Unsubsidized Loans at all.
-Students have the option to pay interest on the unsubsidized portion of a Direct Unsubsidized Loans will be added to the principal loan amount and capitalized by the lender (meaning accrued interest will be added to the principal amount borrowed at repayment).
+Students have the option to pay interest on the unsubsidized portion of a Direct Loan while in school, during other eligible periods of deferment, or let interest accrue until repayment begins.
+Deferred interest payments on Direct Unsubsidized Loans will be added to the principal loan amount and capitalized by the lender (meaning accrued interest will be added to the principal amount borrowed at repayment).